Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/weak.md

 ![image](https://user-images.githubusercontent.com/50459517/103789571-c976d980-5005-11eb-9824-41e38f57b896.png)

-It looks like it is using the **PORT** command with some arguments which I'm not for sure why.
-I read up and someone suggested to try in passive mode.
+It looks like it is using the **PORT** command with some arguments that look like my IP address which I'm not for sure why.
+I read up and someone suggested to try in passive mode as it may be a connection issue with active mode.
 So I switched and now everything seems good.

 ![image](https://user-images.githubusercontent.com/50459517/103789600-d4316e80-5005-11eb-88aa-1c643e9066f7.png)